Managing a fulfillment order

 of that line item, representing the amount originally purchased by the customer.

-You can determine a state
+You can determine a by either or .

 There are two methods you can use in the to retrieve fulfillment orders.
 You can filtered by optional query parameters.
 You can also by including its unique identifier as a path parameter in the request.